 The heartwarming story of the ups and downs of life on a farm, from much-loved shepherdess Emma Gray

-My Farming Life tells the story of how Emma picks herself up from these setbacks to become one of the country's most successful breeders and trainers of Border Collies, and how Emma - surprising herself as well as her friends and family - finds love and lasting happiness where she least expects it.
+In her heart-warming new book, Emma reveals how she picks herself up from these setbacks to become one of the country's most successful trainers of Border Collies, and how she - much to her surprise - finds true love and lasting happiness where she least expects it.

 Emma Gray is a young shepherdess who has lived on the National Trust farm Fallowlees in Northumberland for ten years, joined by her husband Ewan and their baby Len.
 She is a record-breaking trainer of sheepdogs, and competes in trials with her own dogs.
 Emma has starred in ITV's celebrity shepherding contest FLOCKSTARS, BBC One's COUNTRYFILE and BBC Two's THIS FARMING LIFE.